tanjoash/tiktok-hackathon/README.md

   - tiktok_eda_preprocessing.ipynb takes into account the raw dataset: ads and moderators and does some visualisation and preprocessing to give the output csv to run in our optimization model.

 - Optimization
-  - tiktok_optimisation_model.ipynb takes the preprocessed data from tiktok_eda_preprocessing.ipynb and runs the optimization model to give the desired output.
+  - tiktok_optimization_model.ipynb takes the preprocessed data from tiktok_eda_preprocessing.ipynb and runs the optimization model to give the desired output.